- There is one thing the photograph must contain, the humanity of the moment.”

-Ultimately though the DNC missed the warning shot fired by the democratic base.
+Ultimately though the DNC missed the warning shot fired by the democratic base that assembled here.
 A year earlier Sanders, a self-acknowledge socialist democrat, barely registered in the polls with 11% of the primary vote.
 Then, with eerie foreshadowing, Sanders began to pick off key Clinton states, including Michigan, that propelled him to the City of Brotherly Love.

 Joyful in their anger, and with a righteous middle finger pointed directly at the establishment, the marchers baked in 97 degrees and a sun that seemed to grow hotter by the minute.
 Marijuana smoke drifted through the crowd, a megaphone peeled out and the march against the DNC’s perceived manipulation of the electoral system was underway.

 After sweating their way down Broad Street, the same parade path reserved for the city’s heroes, Sanders’ delegates and supporters found themselves at the Wells Fargo center.
 Tired, hot and frustrated, those with the coveted lanyard filed their way into a contentious cauldron of red, white and blue; ready to pick a fight.